-At least peak into the Renaissance Palace of Charles V to see the architecture and open center over which the planned dome was never built.
-It is one of the finest Renaissance buildings in Spain but even before its completion the royals moved to El Escorial nearer Madrid.
+At least peek into the Renaissance Palace of Charles V to see the architecture and open center over which the planned dome was never built.
+It is one of the finest Renaissance buildings in Spain but even before its completion, the royals moved to El Escorial nearer Madrid.
 The art museum (upper floor) is of lesser interest while the small Museum of the Alhambra (lower floor) has some interesting Moorish art.
 (It is closed Mondays and Tuesday afternoons and may have shorter opening hours than the main Alhambra complex.)

 The best gardens are after exiting the Nasrid Palace and of course at the Generalife.

 Ascend the water stairways at the Generalife Palace but any higher viewing points are more likely to tire out legs than to improve on the quality of the views.